 Trying something new can often bring a feeling of nervousness or hesitation.
 We want you to know that HBOT is safe and effective.
 We also want to share with you some things to know about your first experience with our chamber.

 What to wear:

 The temperature may vary inside the chamber.
-Wear comfortable clothes – any material is fine.
+Wear comfortable clothes – we recommend 100% cotton.
 We suggest wearing layers so that you can make adjustments depending on the temperature.
 We will have pillows and a blanket available.
 Please keep jewelry to a minimum.
 Sharp objects will not be allowed in the chamber.

 What to expect:

 You will feel pressure in your ears (similar to being on an airplane) for the first 10 minutes and again during the last 10 minutes while the chamber is pressurizing and de-pressurizing.
 We encourage patients to keep up with the pressure by popping their ears as they feel the pressure build.

 Sessions last about 1 hour, so if you are not planning on taking a nap, make sure to bring a few items to help pass the time.